When Your Child Has Cancer: Explaining To The Children When They Are Diagnosed With Cancer

 The following are some suggestions for explaining a cancer diagnosis to a child:

 - Use familiar images and words that allow age-appropriate discussions in simple forms.
+Other age appropriate illustrations can be used too.

 - Explain that there are many forms of cancer and that this kind may be different from the ones they have heard about.
 Elaborate that people do not always die from cancer.
 Explain that some people do die from cancer, but doctors and nurses can make some kinds go away.